 Our clinical trial services in renal health include:

-Our site network is one of the strongest in North Asia.
+Our renal site network is one of the strongest in the world, and especially in Asia.

 Vlado Perkovic is Executive Director of The George Institute, Australia, Professor of Medicine at UNSW Sydney, and a Staff Specialist in Nephrology at the Royal North Shore Hospital.
 His research focus is in clinical trials and epidemiology, in particular in preventing the progression of kidney disease and its complications.
 He leads several major international clinical trials, serves on the steering committees of several others, and has led the development of George Clinical, the global clinical trials arm of The George Institute.
 He has been involved in developing Australian and global guidelines in kidney disease, cardiovascular risk assessment and blood pressure management.

 Vlado holds a Doctor of Philosophy from the University of Melbourne and completed his undergraduate training at The Royal Melbourne Hospital.
 He is a member of the National Health and Medical Research Council Principal Committee on Research Translation; Chair of the International Society of Nephrology Action for Clinical Trials (ISN-ACT) group; and Fellow of the Royal Australasian College of Physicians and of the American Society of Nephrology.

 A/Prof Meg Jardine is a clinician researcher developing a program of research exploring the cardiovascular and other complications of chronic kidney disease and diabetes.